-Proposals must be registered by Tuesday 31 May 2022 at 13.00 CET (Berlin time) using the SeedBook online platform.
+Proposals must be registered by Wednesday 31 January 2024 at 13.00 CET (Berlin time) using the SeedBook online platform.

-The registration form will become available through Seedbook by mid of September 2021.
-Following registration, the proposal will be assigned to a Project Officer who will be the primary point of contact with the Project Coordinator throughout the submission process.
-Note that Project Coordinators will be able to access the online proposal submission template only after their project has been registered and assigned to a Project Officer.
+The registration form will become available through Seedbook by mid of November 2023.
+Following registration, the Proposal will be assigned to a Project Officer who will be the primary point of contact for the Project Coordinator throughout the submission process.
+Note that Project Coordinators will be able to access the online Proposal submission template only after their project has been registered and assigned to a Project Officer.